 What is living intelligence, the new frontier in AI?

-Business leaders must prepare themselves for the next wave in tech, which will take AI to another level
+Business leaders must prepare themselves for the next wave in tech that will take AI to another level

-Artificial intelligence has been taking center stage in the tech world, but it is not the only technology businesses need to prepare for.
-In the future, AI will combine with other advancing technologies to create a new wave of personalized AI capable of anticipating users' actions and evolving independently, predicted Amy Webb, a futurist and NYU Stern School of Business professor.
-The phenomenon, called "living intelligence," could be the next big thing.
+Artificial intelligence has been at the center of the tech world, but it's not the only technology businesses need to prepare for.
+In the future, AI will combine with other advancing technologies to create a new wave of personalized AI capable of anticipating users' actions and evolving independently, said Amy Webb, a futurist and professor at the NYU Stern School of Business, at the Harvard Business Review.
+This phenomenon, called living intelligence, could be the next big thing.

 What is living intelligence?

-Artificial intelligence is "just one of three groundbreaking technologies shifting the business landscape," Webb said at the Harvard Business Review.
-Advanced sensors and biotechnology, the other two, are "less visible, though no less important" and have been "quietly advancing."
+Artificial intelligence is "just one of three groundbreaking technologies shifting the business landscape," said Webb.
+The other two — advanced sensors and biotechnology — are "less visible, though no less important," and have been "quietly advancing."
 In the future, the convergence of these three technologies will "underpin a new reality that will shape the future decisions of every leader across industries."
-She dubbed that new reality "living intelligence," or "systems that can sense, learn, adapt, and evolve," made possible through the mix of all three technologies.
+This new living intelligence encompasses "systems that can sense, learn, adapt and evolve," made possible through the mix of all three technologies.

-The formation of living intelligence could "drive a supercycle of exponential growth and disruption across multiple industries," said Inc. "Some companies are going to miss this," Webb said to the outlet.
-Laser focus on AI will lead them to "find out that they are disrupted again earlier than they thought they would."
-AI is "the foundation" and "everything engine" that will power the living intelligence technology supercycle, Webb said in a new report published by her Future Today Institute.
-The exponential costs of training large language models are driving the creation of smaller models that use less data.
-Providing this data will lead to a "Cambrian Explosion" of advanced sensors, the report said.
-Webb anticipates that personalized data from wearable sensors will lead to the creation of personalized AI that predicts actions rather than words.
+The formation of living intelligence could "drive a supercycle of exponential growth and disruption across multiple industries," said Inc. "Some companies are going to miss this," said Webb.
+Laser focus on AI will lead them to "find out that they are disrupted again earlier than they thought they would [be]."

 Subscribe to The Week